 Preheat the oven to 180°C(fan)/200°C/gas mark 6.
 Grease a 20cm square cake tin and line with baking paper.

 Scrape the oat and raisin mixture into the saucepan and stir well.
+Make sure that all the dry mixture is completely coated in the oil or butter mixture.

 Thanks to my friend Sarah for giving me the idea for these in the first place, and sharing her recipe (which I’ve slightly altered).